elastic/elasticsearch-net/new_docs/contents/nest/index-type-inference.markdown

 ## Id inference

-Whenever an object is passed that needs to specify an id (i.e index, bulk operations) the object is inspected to see if it has an `Id` property and if so it's value will be used.
+Whenever an object is passed that needs to specify an id (i.e index, bulk operations) the object is inspected to see if it has an `Id` property and if so, that value will be used.

-This inspection happens once per type and the resulting function that given an object of type T returns its id is cached per T throughout the applications lifetime.
+This inspection happens once per type.
+The result of the function call that returns the id for an object of type T is cached; therfore, it is only called once per object of type T throughout the applications lifetime.

 An example of this is at the top of this documentation where the `Index()` call could figure out the object's id was `1`.